 The Oracle Cloud Infrastructure DNS service supports many resource record types.
-The following list provides a brief explanation of the purpose of each supported record type.
+The following list provides a brief explanation of the purpose of each supported record type for public DNS.
+For private DNS, see Private DNS Supported Resource Records.
 Avoid entering confidential information when entering record data.
 The RFC links direct you to further information about the record types and data structure.

 Note About RDATA

 Oracle Cloud Infrastructure normalizes all RDATA into the most machine readable format.
 The returned presentation of your RDATA may differ from its initial input.

 The RDATA for the ALIAS, CNAME, DNAME, MX, and NS record types may contain one or more absolute domain names.
 If the specified RDATA for one of these record types does not end in a dot or period to represent the root, the period will be added.